andyneff/docker-amanda/README.md

 where /host_dir is whatever directory you want to backup.
 Fire this docker up and forget your backup worries.
 Its DONE!

-The client only *needs* port [10080](https://wiki.zmanda.com/index.php/How_To:Set_Up_iptables_for_Amanda).
-However SOME times bsdauth uses another (random) port.
-What do I mean sometimes?
-I don't understand it, but using the exact same docker image on some computers works, and on others it does not.
-If you get a `ERROR NAK port not secure` error message, the port number will change randomly everytime.
-The only solution I found was to use the hosts network, so `--network=host`/`--net=host` (depending on the version of docker you are using)

 # Server

 The server is different.
 Instead of running a daemon, every command has to be